Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/worldgen/Structures.md

 ## Configured Structure

 A configured structure picks the generation algorithm and says where it is allowed to appear.
-Each type is a function on `structuresBuilder`, taking the file name first, so one call writes one file:
+Each type is a function on the `structures { }` scope, taking the file name first and everything else in a trailing block, so one call writes one file:

 ```kotlin
 dp.structures {